Tabula Rasa (Heroes)

-"Tabula Rasa" is the fifth episode of the fourth season of the NBC superhero drama series Heroes and sixty-fourth episode overall.
+"Tabula Rasa" is the sixth episode of the fourth season of the NBC superhero drama series Heroes and sixty-fourth episode overall.
 The episode aired on October 19, 2009.

 Plot

 Peter Petrelli brings Hiro Nakamura to the hospital, where Hiro reveals his terminal state due to his brain tumor.
 Peter decides that perhaps Hiro had come to him to be saved and, after borrowing his power, visits Noah Bennet to see if he knows of anyone that could help.
 Knowing that Hiro has a tumor, which is living tissue, and that Claire Bennet's regenerative blood will only enlarge the tumor, Noah recalls a boy, Jeremy Greer, whom the company had studied during his time at the Company that had the ability to instantly heal near-death living things.
 Peter and Noah teleport to his house, where they find Jeremy's parents dead.
 Noah realizes that Jeremy's power may have changed to be able to take away life as well as give it.
 They are soon interrupted by Jeremy, who attempts to shoot them.
 Noah attempts to talk to him, but Peter teleports in and pushes Noah away.
 Jeremy fires and Peter stops time, but finds he wasn't fast enough as he turns to see his own blood spattering behind him.
 Peter collapses as time reverts to normal, and Noah convinces Jeremy to heal Peter.
 Jeremy is able to do so.
 Having acquired Jeremy's ability, Peter leaves to save Hiro, while Noah calls the police to report the parents' deaths and waits with Jeremy.
 Peter returns to the hospital but finds Hiro gone, having only left a message: "Save Charlie."